JosephIsaacTurner/PHPChartsJs/README.md

 PHPHistogram is a comprehensive collection of functions that simplifies the process of generating histograms/charts for web pages served through PHP.
 It leverages PHP and Charts.js to create dynamic histograms from arrays, commonly obtained from queries returned by a MySQL database.

 ## Usage
-To use PHPHistogram, follow these steps:
+To use PHPChartsJs, follow these steps:

 1) Ensure that Chart.js is included somewhere in your page using the following script tag:
 `<script src="https://cdn.jsdelivr.net/npm/chart.js"></script>`
-2) Include the PHPHistogram library in your PHP page by adding the following line of code:
+2) Include the PHPChartsJs library in your PHP page by adding the following line of code:
-`include_once('PHPHistogram.php');`
+`include_once('PHPCharts.php');`
 3) Prepare the data you wish to visualize by creating an array of keyed arrays.
 If you are querying a MySQL database, you can conveniently generate this array using the `queryToArray($connection, $query)` function.

 4) Generate a histogram by calling the `generateHistogram($data, $columnName)` function, providing the data array and the desired field for plotting.
 This function will return an HTML string containing the generated histogram.